svelte-pilot/svelte-pilot/README.md

 Returns the href of [Location](#location-object) object or path string.
 It can be used as the `href` attribute of an `<a>` tag.

+Note that it is not a complete URL.
+If your router is `pathQuery` based, it will contain the search and hash.
+Otherwise, it will contain the pathname, search, and hash.

 ### router.push()